wso2/docs-choreo-dev/en/docs/devops-and-ci-cd/manage-environments.md

 # Manage Environments

-You can view the environments of a given project on the **Environments** page of the project.

-By default, all projects in the cloud data plane (irrespective of the data plane region) are provisioned with two environments (i.e., development and production).
+By default, all projects created in the cloud data planes (irrespective of the data plane region) are provisioned with two environments ("Development" and "Production" environments)

 The environments are listed in the order of deployment and promotion.
-The initial build takes place in the first environment and you can proceed to promote a component to subsequent environments.
+The initial deployment takes place in the first environment and you can proceed to promote a component to subsequent environments.

-## Create a new environment

-!!! info "Note"
+!!! info "Prerequisites"

-       - The capability to create a new environment is only available in private data plane organizations.
+       - You must have a Choreo subscription or a private data plane to create additional environments.
        - You must have the `ENVIRONMENT-MANAGEMENT` permission to create a new environment in a private data plane organization.
 The `ENVIRONMENT-MANAGEMENT` permission is granted to Admin and Choreo DevOps roles by default.

+## Create a new environment

 To create a new environment, follow the steps given below:

-1. Sign in to the [Choreo Console](https://console.choreo.dev/) and go to the project for which you want to create a new environment.
+1. Sign in to the [Choreo Console](https://console.choreo.dev/) and switch to the organization you want to create a new project in.
-2. In the left navigation menu, click **DevOps** and then click **Environments**.
+2. In the left navigation menu, click **DevOps** and then click **Environments** (note that this is the Environments page under your organization, not your projects).
 3. On the **Environments** page, click **Create** and specify the following details to create a new environment:

     - **Name**: A display name for the new environment.